igvilla/Enhanced_Object_Detection_Tracking/README.md

 ## Performance Metrics

-To optimize the matching of predicted and ground truth objects, we adopt a bipartite matching loss as depicted in 1.
+To optimize the matching of predicted and ground truth objects, we adopt a bipartite matching loss.
 This loss function allows for an optimal one-to-one assignment between predictions and ground truths, minimizing misclassifications and improving localization accuracy.
 The dataset comprises 100 videos, partitioned into an 80-20 split for training and testing, respectively, with frames meticulously extracted for processing.